 - Gain the experience you need to start your own successful business.

 Any job can be stressful.
-HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-The proper experience and tools can help mitigate some of these concerns.
-What’s more, paid training and a stable workload help people in the HVAC industry avoid some of the most common reasons for work-related stress.
+HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Appropriate experience and tools are helpful when resolving these concerns.
+In addition, paid training and a steady supply of work help both installers and technicians avoid some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

 Moving heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Getting to specialized types of equipment can be strenuous.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Getting to specialized types of equipment can be exhausting.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While a recession can affect any industry, HVAC is particularly resilient due to the sheer popularity of heating and cooling equipment.
-Repairs and installation are always necessary, which means professionals in HVAC can often find work across the country.
+While a recession can affect any industry, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
+Repairs and installation will always be required, which means professionals in HVAC can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

 As HVAC systems continue to advance, technicians and installers will become even more important.
-New forms of heating and cooling systems need less energy or produce it from renewable sources including solar and wind.
-Sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.
+The newest models of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED as well as professional training.
-Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED along with professional training.
+Other, more specific (and higher paying) HVAC careers typically need additional education or certifications.

-You can become certified by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
+You can secure the needed certifications by taking classes at a community college or trade school.
+The time it takes to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
 An HVAC company will sometimes also require NATE certification.
-Standing for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to maximize your capabilities.
+An acronym for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to maximize your capabilities.

-While some aspects of the job can be learned on your own, a proper education means blending classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While a little math is needed, most of the HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.
+While some aspects of the job can be learned on your own, getting the necessary education means blending classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.

 Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.

-According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
+According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 every year.
 With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.

-As stated previously, you should be comfortable working outdoors in inclement weather as well as in dirty or cramped spaces.
-For jobs that work with customers or clients, strong customer service skills are always useful.
+Like we mentioned earlier, you should expect the occasional job in severe weather as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always a positive.

 Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Then again, salaries may fluctuate based on your location and its cost of living.
-Some HVAC techs working in management in a high-paying state could make upward of six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+Having said that, total compensation can depend on where you live and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary